dilawar/ncbs/handbook/student_handbook.markdown

 after every TAC meeting.
 While these three meetings are mandatory, there is no upper limit to the number of meetings with the TAC.

+## Registration for MSc
-**Registration for MSc:** MSc students register at TIFR at the end of their first year or the beginning of the second year, subject to evaluation of their coursework and research performance by the TAC.
+ MSc students register at TIFR at the end of their first year or the beginning of the second year, subject to evaluation of their coursework and research performance by the TAC.
 Registration requirements have to be completed before the end of